 - Personality — Personality can be its own differentiator.
 Consider MailChimp.
 MailChimp’s brand is consistently down-to-earth and slightly quirky.
 And their content stands out.
 It’s always useful and typically brings a smile along the way.

-- Original data — Original data isn’t only a link magnet.
-It also shows your brand is a leader in the industry.
+- Original data — Original data is a link magnet, and it also shows that your brand is a leader in the industry.
 This research can be based on your customer data, original survey data, or partnership research (collaborating with a research organization or another brand that shares a similar user base).
 HubSpot’s “State of” reports are a prime example.

 - Personal experience — An often-overlooked differentiator is simply sharing personal experience.
 Because most brands produce “faceless” content, their pieces rarely include personal experience.
 For this reason, personal experience is an ideal differentiator.
 Personal experience stories are also engaging, inherently able to hold interest.